 The benefits and science of gratitude

-The scientific research is compelling; cultivating an attitude of gratitude delivers many benefits; including:
+The scientific research is compelling.
+Cultivating an attitude of gratitude delivers multiple benefits, including:

 - Increased psychological wellbeing